Beth Myers: Early life and career

 Myers was born in North Carolina, but spent her childhood in Ohio and upstate New York.
 After graduating from Tufts University with a degree in English in 1979, she joined Ronald Reagan’s 1980 presidential campaign, becoming an early protege of Republican campaign political strategist Karl Rove.
 Her task in the campaign was overseeing voter identification programs in rural counties throughout Texas.
 During the 1980s she worked for the state election campaigns of Ray Shamie in Massachusetts, serving as Shamie's deputy campaign manager, and of Governor Bill Clements in Texas.
 She earned a Juris Doctor degree from Southern Methodist University School of Law in 1991.
 After law school, she worked as a litigation associate at Akin, Gump, Strauss, Hauer, & Feld LLP.
 Myers settled with her husband in Massachusetts, where she served as chief of staff to former state treasurer Joe Malone.
 In 1998, she retired from politics to stay at home and raise her two young children.

-Gubernatorial experience
+Working for Mitt Romney in Massachusetts

 Myers returned to politics during Mitt Romney's 2002 campaign for the governorship of Massachusetts, in which she would play the role of the Democratic opponent during debate rehearsals.
 After helping Romney win the governor's race, Myers served as Romney's chief of staff during his four years in office (2003–2007).